What is MongoDB?

 MongoDB Query Model

-MongoDB supports many types of queries.
+MongoDB supports many types of queries for highly scalable operational and analytic applications.
 A query may return a document or a subset of specific fields within the document:

 - Key-value queries return results based on any field in the document, often the primary key.